sriharigoud/MEAN-Angular2/README.md

 # Angular 2 - Mean example
 # Extended with login support(6th Jun 2017)
+# Update 11th June 2017: Users can add their own quotes and see.
+Updated datbase schema.

 App to demostrate building an angular 2 app in the MEAN stack with the Angular CLI.